This post was last updated on November 29, 2023 by srinivas krishnaswamy

 This is why it is so important to choose a completely natural set of products for use on the skin, as the property of the skin is to transport whatever is applied on it as nutrients into the bloodstream.
 Imagine the effect on our body of rubbing and applying synthetics like SLS, SLeS, Petroleum derivatives, and toxics like parabens, etc!

-In sum, choosing the right abhyanga oil & the right ubtan can improve the health benefits of your abhyanga massage manifold.
+In sum, choosing the right abhyanga oil & the right ubtan can vastly enhance your abhyanga massage experience.

 An Ideal Abhyanga Massage Schedule

 The texts define the Abhyanga as a Dinacharya, which means it is habit that can be performed daily.
 Of course with all the precautions mentioned above on when & who should Avoid Abhyanga

 In actual practise we have found that twice a week Abhyanga Snana is a good schedule to aim for and will give excellent health benefits.
 At the very least, once a week Abhyanga Massage is a goal that all of us should aim for.
 In addition, we can sneak in a few mini abhyangas & pada abhyangas each week

 Further, as per long held custom and based on classical textual references, following recommendations are important to note